julien-michot/tinyopt/README.md

 * `Eigen::Matrix` of fixed or dynamic size
 * Your custorm class or struct, see below

-You can also use a nesting of type as long as the dimensions of the nested type are known at compile time, e.g. `std::array<Vec2f, 2>` or  `std::vector<Vec3>`.
+You can also use a one level nesting of types as long as the dimensions of the nested type are known at compile time, e.g. `std::array<Vec2f, 2>` or  `std::vector<Vec3>`.

 `tinyopt` will detect whether the size is known at compile time and use optimized data structs to make the optimization faster.